cjtaylor0/captain-toolbox/README.md

 Installation
 ------------
 CAPTAIN has been available via MATLAB File Exchange since October 2024.
-The MATLAB toolbox file, includes m-files, p-code, data, documentation and Simulink models.
+The MATLAB toolbox file includes m-files, p-code, data, documentation and Simulink models.
 To install, one option is to open the saved .mltbx file from within MATLAB (i.e. Home>Open).
 Alternatively, use the MATLAB Add-Ons interface to install from File Exchange.

 Authorship
 ----------